dssg/cincinnati/model_exploration/README.md

 - **Input**: Directory housing your experiments, `space_delta` and `time_delta`
-(specifying the level of space & time you want to cover in the neighborhood history), and `k` (the level at which to calculate precision, or how many parcels will be included in the list of inspections).
+(specifying the level of space & time you want to cover in the neighborhood history), `k` (the level at which to calculate precision, or how many parcels will be included in the list of inspections), `validation_feature_schema` (used to get neighborhood information for all parcels).

 - **Output**: `model-results-grouped.csv`, a file with all of the models and their results on a variety of training and testing windows.
 A model is defined by